molgenis/molgenis/molgenis-app/development/DOCKER.md

 psql -h localhost -p 5432 -U molgenis -W
 ```

-> note: **IMPORTANT:** In Docker the postgres user is non-existent.
+> **IMPORTANT:** In Docker the postgres user is non-existent.
 You have 1 superuser which is defined in the docker-compose (username: molgenis, password: molgenis).
 >
 > There is only 1 scheme as well.
 This won't allow you to drop the database on the container.
 >